The 6 Types Of Knowledge: From A Priori To Procedural

 Non-propositional knowledge (which is better known as procedural knowledge, but I decided to use “non-propositional” because it is a more obvious antithesis to “propositional”) is knowledge that can be used; it can be applied to something, such as a problem.
 Procedural knowledge differs from propositional knowledge in that it is acquired “by doing”; propositional knowledge is acquired by more conservative forms of learning.

 One of the defining characteristics of procedural knowledge is that it can be claimed in a court of law.
 In other words, companies that develop their own procedures or methods can protect them as intellectual property.
 They can then, of course, be sold, protected, leased, etc.

 Procedural knowledge has many advantages.
 Obviously, hands-on experience is extremely valuable; literally so, as it can be used to obtain employment.
 We are seeing this today as experience (procedural) is eclipsing education (propositional).
 Sure, education is great, but experience is what defines what a person is capable of accomplishing.
 So someone who “knows” how to write code is not nearly as valuable as someone who “writes” or “has written” code.
 However, some people believe that this is a double-edged sword, as the degree of experience required to become proficient limits us to a relatively narrow field of variety.

 But nobody can deny the intrinsic and real value of experience.
 This is often more accurate than propositional knowledge because it is more akin to the scientific method; hypotheses are tested, observation is used, and progress results.

-Knowledge Management students also learn
+Learning Strategies students also learn

 Empower your team.
 Lead the industry.